 Automated Manual Transmission

 Like a manual transmission, an automated manual also employs a mechanical clutch.
 However, the clutch is automated using electronic, pneumatic, or hydraulic controls.
 Sometimes referred to as a “Direct Shift Gearbox” (“DSG”) or a “Sequential Manual Gearbox” (“SMG”), this transmission allows for either fully automatic forward gear shifts or manual shifts through the gear selector or through buttons or paddles on the steering wheel.
 A Dual Clutch transmission is an example of this type of transmission.

 Continuously Variable Transmission (CVT)

 The CVT is similar to an automatic transmission, but it operates using a completely different mechanism.
 The CVT doesn’t have gears at all — instead, it uses a system of belts and pulleys to produce an infinite range of ratios.
 The car’s computer decides how to adjust the pulleys to create the optimal ratio for the particular driving situation.
-This makes CVT transmissions especially fuel efficient.

 What does transmission fluid do?

 In order for your transmission to work properly, it can’t have any of its metal parts grinding against one another.
-Similar to motor oil, transmission fluid acts as a lubricant between the transmission’s moving parts to facilitate smooth operation and to keep the transmission lubricated, clean, cool, sealed, and most importantly, to transfer power.
+Similar to motor oil, transmission fluid acts as a lubricant between the transmission’s moving parts to facilitate smooth operation and to keep the transmission lubricated, clean, cool, sealed, and most importantly, transferring power.